Same-sex marriage in New Hampshire: Same-sex marriage

-In 1987, New Hampshire modified its statutes to make same-sex marriages invalid.
+Passage of legislation in 2009

-On March 18, 2009, the New Hampshire House of Representatives Judiciary Committee sent a same-sex marriage bill, HB 436, to the floor of the House without a recommendation following a tied 10–10 vote.
+On March 18, 2009, the House Judiciary Committee sent a same-sex marriage bill—sponsored by representatives Jim Splaine, Paul McEachern, Edward Butler and Barbara Richardson—to the floor of the House of Representatives without a recommendation following a tied 10–10 vote.
+The legislation sought to repeal a statutory ban enacted in 1987 that had made same-sex marriages invalid.
 On March 26, the House voted 182–183, but after a motion to reconsider the first vote, the measure passed 186–179.
-On April 23, the New Hampshire Senate Judiciary Committee by a vote of 3–2 recommended that the full Senate defeat the bill, but a week later the Senate approved an amended version of the bill 13–11.
+On April 23, the Senate Judiciary Committee by a vote of 3–2 recommended that the Senate defeat the bill, but a week later the Senate approved an amended version of the bill 13–11.
 The amended bill passed the House on May 6, 2009.
 Governor John Lynch had yet to take a position on the legislation, and had five days to exercise his veto.
-The bill recognized out-of-state civil unions as marriages.
-Couples who had entered into civil unions would be able to apply for a marriage license; however, if they did not apply for a marriage certificate their civil unions would automatically be converted to marriages on January 1, 2011.
+The bill would recognize out-of-state civil unions as marriages.
+In addition, couples in civil unions would be able to apply for marriage licenses; however, if they did not apply for licenses their civil unions would be automatically converted into marriages on January 1, 2011.

-On May 14, Lynch, though personally opposed to same-sex marriages, said he would sign the bill provided it contained increased protections for churches against lawsuits if they refuse to marry same-sex couples.
+On May 14, Lynch, though personally opposed to same-sex marriages, said he would sign the bill provided it contained increased protections for churches against lawsuits if they refused to marry same-sex couples.
 Legislative leaders indicated on the same day that they would allow the changes.
-On May 20, 2009, the Senate passed the changes 14–10 along party lines, but the House unexpectedly failed to agree later in the day by a vote of 188–186.
+On May 20, 2009, the Senate passed the changes 14–10 along party lines, but the House unexpectedly failed to agree later in the day by a vote of 186–188.
 Opponents in that body tried to kill the bill, but failed 173 to 202.
 The House then voted 207–168 to ask the Senate to negotiate a compromise.
 On May 29, the two chambers reached a compromise with some minor changes that Lynch approved.
-The revised legislation was approved 14–10 by the Senate and 198–176 by the House on June 3 and signed by Governor Lynch shortly thereafter.
-Lynch was the second governor in the United States to sign a bill to legalize same-sex marriage, the first being John Baldacci of Maine.
-The definition of marriage in New Hampshire became:
+The revised legislation was approved 14–10 by the Senate and 198–176 by the House on June 3, and signed by Governor Lynch shortly thereafter.
+Lynch was the second governor in the United States to sign a bill legalizing same-sex marriage, the first being John Baldacci of Maine.